 Think of a horse.

 No, really.
 Close your eyes and think of a horse.
-Pay attention to the details.
+What comes to mind?

 Most people, when asked to think of a horse, create a mental image in their mind; they create a visual representation of what the horse looks like, what it’s doing and the scenery around it.

 Some people can even hear the horse neighing or smell the barnyard hay in their mind.

 I don’t have that visual “picture it” system; I can’t picture anything.
 Not thoughts, not memories, not anything.

 But it’s not just visual; it’s all sensory recall.

 For example, let’s say you’re at a restaurant and you see something on the menu you enjoy.
 Most people can picture themselves taking the first bite and develop “cravings” in their mind.
 They can smell or taste the food.